AbhishekMishra72/Inventory-management/README.md

 # Inventory-management
-This is the Inventory management devloped by python .
+This is the Inventory management system devloped by python .